Qatar holidays - Luxurious hotels and authentic experiences

 Blessed with glorious sunshine throughout the year and superb quality hotels, Qatar is the perfect place for a stopover as you travel east or for a longer stay to relax and recharge your batteries.
 Discover Qatar and you'll find this country is an intriguing mix of natural beauty and heritage with modern skyscrapers and wide-ranging attractions.

 It might be a cliché but there really is something for everyone.
 If you’re seeking luxurious hotels, glamorous restaurants and world-class shopping, Qatar holidays tick all those boxes.
 Families will love the theme parks and watersports.
 Culture lovers will revel in the National Museum, the UNESCO World Heritage Site of Al Zubarah Fort, Souq Waqif and Katara Cultural Village.
 Whilst those seeking adventure will enjoy a trip out to the desert in a 4x4 for dune bashing and an exploration of the spectacular Inland Sea.

 There are a few public holidays to be aware of when booking your holidays in Qatar.
 As Qatar is a very traditional islamic destination, holiday periods are strictly followed.
 Periods such as Ramadan involve fasting and restrictions on the consumption of food and drink between sunrise and sunset in public spaces, and whilst you can visit and explore the destination at this time, we would recommend avoiding this time as all public areas will be very quiet.
 Please see the key dates noted below and in our quick facts guide.

 For the whole year Qatar is blessed with wonderfully warm temperatures (it's especially hot in the summer months), so it really is a fabulous choice for beach holidays.

 Why visit Qatar?

-Qatar now has a fantastic range of decadent hotels offering impressive luxury accommodations close to the beach
+- Qatar has a fantastic range of decadent hotels offering impressively luxurious accommodation, each with their own private beach